 If you are interested in crewing for the Georgia 2-Day Walk for Breast Cancer, check out the assignment options below!

-Event Services Crew works closely with It’s The Journey staff to ensure everything at the hotel site runs smoothly.
+Event Services Crew works closely with the Georgia Alliance for Breast Cancer (formerly It’s The Journey) staff to ensure everything at the hotel site runs smoothly.
 They check Walkers in, give out credentials, and run the concierge table throughout the weekend.
 They also manage the 2-Day Store and route return areas.
 On Sunday, Event Services Crew members move to B’Rest Stops or Closing Ceremonies sites.

 Route Marking Crew